jmegaffin/magma/README.md

 *magma* requires no dependencies.
 Simply compile `src/magma.c` with your toolchain of choice and link it with your application, or add it to your project's source tree.

+Notes:

+- *magma* utilizes a couple of C99 features: `stdint.h` and `//`-style comments.
-Please note that since Mantle is a Windows-only API, *magma* will only build on Windows.
+- Since Mantle is a Windows-only API, *magma* will only build on Windows.

 Usage
 =====